-By default, the Max, Pro, and Flex packages will allow you to upload only one map.
+By default, your app package will allow you to upload only one map.
 This is because session and company locations link to your map, and when clicked, the location will open the map automatically.
 If you have more than one image map, clicking a location will simply bring attendees to a list of your maps, and they will need to know which map they need to open, which can be confusing if you haven't named your locations in a way that indicates which map they appear in.

 If you want to upload multiple floor plans, we recommend merging them into one image, as in this example, or adding Interactive Maps to your package.
 The Executive package includes Interactive Maps.

 When uploading an image map, keep in mind that most people will view it on their mobile devices.
-There is no strict size limit but we recommend 1200pxl in width and 1500pxl in height (the average width of an iPhone screen is approximately 300-400pxl).
+There is no strict size limit but we recommend 1200px in width and 1500px in height (the average width of an iPhone screen is approximately 300-400pxl).
 The accepted image file formats are JPG, JPEG, or GIF.

 Step 1: From the Maps section, click Add a map.